-MSG is processed (manufactured) free glutamate that has been made in food processing or chemical plants and/or created by fermentation.
-In every case, the free glutamate that has been manufactured or created by fermentation is accompanied by unwanted byproducts of manufacture referred to as impurities One of those impurities is D-glutamic acid (D-glutamate).
+There are over 40 different ingredients in processed foods that contain MfG.
+MfG is produced when the chains of amino acids in protein are broken, and glutamic acid becomes free, or when monosodium glutamate is produced by bacterial fermentation.
+MfG is processed/manufactured free glutamate that has been made in food processing or chemical plants and/or created by fermentation.
+In every case, the free L-glutamate, the flavor enhancing component of the free glutamate glutamate that has been manufactured or created by fermentation, is accompanied by unwanted byproducts of manufacture referred to as impurities One of those impurities is D-glutamic acid (D-glutamate).

-MSG can be produced from fruits, vegetables, grains, fish, meat, or poultry that contain protein, or from bacteria.
-When used in pharmaceuticals it is called a pharmaceutical.
-When used in food, it is called a food.
+MfG can be produced from fruits, vegetables, grains, fish, meat, or poultry that contain protein, or from bacteria.
+When used in pharmaceuticals it is called a drug.
+When used in food, it is called a food additive.

-Unprocessed/unadulterated/unfermented protein in any meat, fish, fruit, grain, vegetable etc. does not contain MSG.
+Unprocessed/unadulterated/unfermented protein in any meat, fish, fruit, grain, vegetable etc. does not contain MfG.

 Unprocessed/unadulterated/unfermented mushrooms and tomatoes contain L-glutamate, but they do not contain D-glutamate.
-They do not contain MSG.
+They do not contain MfG.

-The key to understanding MSG lies in understanding six facts:
+The key to understanding MfG lies in understanding six facts:

-1) MSG is a product (something manufactured or processed), not a substance found in nature.Ingredients that contain MSG are often included in (added to) processed foods.
-MSG can also be generated during a product’s processing.
+1) MfG is a product (something manufactured or processed), not a substance found in nature.Ingredients that contain MfG are often added to processed foods.
+MfG can also be generated during a product’s processing.

-2) Regardless of the way in which it is produced, MSG contains unwanted by-products of production -- substances referred to as impurities.
+2) Regardless of the way in which it is produced, MfG contains unwanted by-products of production -- substances referred to as impurities.

-3) MSG causes adverse reactions in people who ingest amounts that exceed their tolerances for the substance.
+3) MfG causes adverse reactions in people who ingest amounts that exceed their tolerances for the substance.

 4) Unadulterated, unprocessed, unfermented protein, which contains glutamate does not cause adverse reactions.

-5) MSG causes brain damage with subsequent endocrine disorders and adverse reactions when fed in quantity to the very young, whose blood-brain barriers are not yet fully developed.
+5) MfG causes brain damage with subsequent endocrine disorders and adverse reactions when fed in quantity to the very young, whose blood-brain barriers are not yet fully developed.